 time range.
 The default clause is

 - Log on to the Log Service console.

-- Enter a query statement in the search box, select a time range, and then click Search & Analyze.
+- Enter a query statement in the search box, specify a time range, and then click Search & Analyze.

-- On the Properties tab on the right, configure the properties of the table.
+- On the Properties tab, configure the properties of the table.

-request_timefields in the latest 10 log entries, run the following statement:
+To filter the request_method, request_uri, and request_time fields in the latest 10 log entries, execute the following query statement: